-The role of Seminar/Workshop Coordinator Updated by Li Li, August 2017
+The role of Seminars Coordinator

+Updated by Li Li, July 2019

-The main responsibility of the role is to organising the awards for BAAL-CUP seminar series and BAAL-Routledge Workshop.
-As a member of the BAAL EC, the seminar/ workshop coordinator is also responsible for promoting and sustaining attention to equality, diversity, inclusion and fairness in all aspects of BAAL's activities and communications.
+The main responsibility of the role is to organise the awards for BAAL-CUP seminar series.
+As a member of the BAAL EC, the seminar coordinator is also responsible for promoting and sustaining attention to equality, diversity, inclusion and fairness in all aspects of BAAL's activities and communications.